 Painting for theater begins well before any paint goes down or up.
 It starts with the designer.
-My job is to analyze the image and to analyze the intension of the designer.
-What is the gestalt of the set in relationship to the play.
-How does the scenic work play a part.
+My job is to analyze the image and to analyze the intension of the designer?
+What is the gestalt of the set in relationship to the play?
+How does the scenic work play a part?
 This is both sculpture and painting, surface, texture, form.

 Step by step the image is achieved on a grand scale.
 The order of the actions are most important.
 This is what I stand at my desk thinking about, making practice paintings.
 I thought it would be interesting to see some of those paintings in the context of the finished work.